gwdowner/PRCO304/README.md

 ### PRCO304 - Green Energy Forcasting

-_The aim of this product is to optimise energy usage by predicting the UK's energy output and making this information avalible through visualisation._
+**The aim of this product is to optimise energy usage by predicting the UK's energy output and making this information avalible through visualisation.**

+**Supervised by:** Thomas Wennekers